 - Community ecology, e.g., plant and soil microbial community composition and activity

 - Ecosystem ecology, e.g., soil-plant nitrogen and carbon flows as mediated by microbial and plant processes

 - Landscape-level ecology, e.g., soil and vegetation change along land use gradients

-We focus on vegetable crop systems and on the comparison of soil processes between intensively-farmed vegetable crop systems and neighboring grassland and savanna/woodland ecosystems.
-Our projects span basic and applied research topics, and address issues related to water, nitrogen, and organic matter management.
-Currently, our work is in both conventional and organically farmed agroecosystems, and in managed and protected wildland ecosystems.
+We focused on vegetable crop systems and on the comparison of soil processes between intensively-farmed vegetable crop systems and neighboring grassland and savanna/woodland ecosystems.
+Our projects spanned basic and applied research topics, and addressed issues related to water, nitrogen, and organic matter management.
+Our work was in both conventional and organically farmed agroecosystems, and in managed and protected wildland ecosystems.

-Outreach and extension of research results to farmers and landowners is an important part of our programs.
-We emphasize participatory on-farm research as an extremely valuable way to study ecological processes, as well as produce relevant information for farmers to use in their decision-making.
-We also find ways to include various types of organizations and agencies in this work, and to enhance the scientific basis for policy decisions and implementation on topics related to land use.
+Outreach and extension of research results to farmers and landowners was an important part of our programs.
+We emphasized participatory on-farm research as an extremely valuable way to study ecological processes, as well as produce relevant information for farmers to use in their decision-making.
+We also found ways to include various types of organizations and agencies in this work, and to enhance the scientific basis for policy decisions and implementation on topics related to land use.